- London Calling: Global Sports and Entertainment Management (Study Abroad Course)

 Achievements and Honors

-- UC Denver Study Abroad Course Development Grant, 2009
+- CU Denver Study Abroad Course Development Grant, 2009

-- UC Denver Business School Faculty Development Grant, 2009
+- CU Denver Business School Faculty Development Grant, 2009

 - Emerson College Research Grant, $1,000.
 Travel award to Australia for research, 2002

 - Emerson College Faculty Advancement Grant, $3,800.
 One course buy-out, 2000 – 2001

 - MIT, Doctoral Fellowship Award.
 Tuition and Stipend, 1992 - 1999